A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks

 We evaluate all methods on 11 RE problems (real-world engineering design problems) \cite{tanabe2020easy}, which involve either two or three objectives.
 These problems present both convex and non-convex Pareto fronts, and some exhibit highly complex Pareto-optimal sets.
 Therefore, we aim to assess our framework on these benchmarks to evaluate its ability to approximate diverse and challenging Pareto fronts under realistic conditions.

-In Table \ref{tab: RE}, SVH-MOL with the annealing schedule demonstrates superior performance, as A-SVH-\{LS, TCH, STCH\} consistently achieves higher HV values compared to the baseline methods.
+In Table \ref{tab:RE_best_A-SVH}, SVH-MOL with the annealing schedule demonstrates superior performance, as A-SVH-MOL consistently achieves higher HV values compared to the baseline methods.
 Across each combination of SVH and a scalarization method, our proposed SVH-MOL generally obtains better results than the corresponding baselines.

+Table \ref{tab:RE_spread} presents the $\Delta$-Spread metric, which quantifies both the uniformity of solution distribution and coverage of extreme points along the Pareto front.
+Our A-SVH-MOL achieves the best (lowest) $\Delta$-Spread values in \textbf{7 out of 11 problems} (RE21, RE22, RE23, RE24, RE32, RE35, and RE37), demonstrating superior distribution quality across diverse problem geometries.
+The consistent $\Delta$-Spread improvements across most problems highlight A-SVH-MOL's ability to maintain uniform solution distributions while achieving competitive convergence.
+This balanced performance is particularly valuable in engineering applications where both solution quality and coverage of the trade-off space are critical for decision-making.

 Our SVH-MOL successfully captures the complete Pareto front, ensuring both convergence and diversity.
 In Figure \ref{fig: re37}, we visualize the Pareto front on RE37 with three objectives.
 The results highlight the effectiveness of our framework in handling complex Pareto sets.
 The Pareto fronts generated by A-SVH-\{LS, TCH, STCH\} demonstrate better coverage compared to the baselines.
 Notably, in A-SVH-LS and A-SVH-TCH, the obtained Pareto sets cover most of the optimal solution space, unlike PHN-LS or PHN-TCH, which only capture a limited portion.
 This confirms the robustness and adaptability of our approach.
-Overall, SVH-MOL leverages the repulsive force term to promote diversity and preventing premature convergence.
+Overall, SVH-MOL leverages the repulsive force term to promote diversity and prevent premature convergence.

-\subsection{Multi-task learning}
+\subsection{Multi-task Learning}

 In Multi-task learning, we compare our SVH-MOL performance with the baseline methods: PHN-LS, PHN-EPO, PHN-TCH, PHN-STCH, and PHN-HVI \cite{Hoang2023}.
 The multi-task experiments consist of two benchmarks: image classification (Multi-MNIST, Multi-Fashion, Multi-Fashion+ MNIST) \cite{lin2019pareto}, and Multi-Output Regression (SARCOS) \cite{vijayakumar2000sarcos}